 The internal battery may be depleted at different rates depending on the power required from the battery for the different cleaning modes, but at some point, if the battery is fixed internally within the brush handle will require charging.

-If the battery(s) is replaceable then it is a case of simply taking out the old and replacing with new.
+If the battery(s) are replaceable then it is a case of simply taking out the old and replacing with new.

 If you look at the bottom of an electric toothbrush or the charging stand for the brush, you will not see any metal contacts or wires for transferring the electrical charge into the battery.
 It is quite clever and is done in some respects without wires.